auchers/data-visualization-thesis/README.md

 ### Future Directions
 Keep an eye on [projects](https://github.com/auchers/data-visualization-thesis/projects) to see upcoming features and additions.
 Current thoughts include:

- - [ ] Building more engaging visualizations of building aggregates (histograms, demographics, etc.)
+ - [ ] Building more visualizations of building aggregates (histograms, demographics, etc.)
  - [ ] Incorporating more nuance regarding social demographics and vulnerability.
 Looking at who could most benefit from green roofs

 ### Acknowledgements
-This thesis would not have been possible without the tireless help of MSDV faculty, specifically Daniel Sauter and Aaron Hill.
+This thesis would not have been possible without the tireless help of Parsons MSDV faculty, specifically Daniel Sauter and Aaron Hill.

 This thesis was built and developed in close collaboration with the [Urban Systems Lab](http://urbansystemslab.com/).
-Specifically
+Very special thanks go out to Timon McPhearson, Jaskirat Randhawa, Rocio Carrero, Rositsa Ilieva, and Jason Mandel.

+Additionally, this project wouldn't be half of what it is without the support, encouragement, and inspiration from the rest of the 2018 MSDV cohort -- check out their amazing(!) work [here](http://visualizedata.github.io/thesis/).